 This decision recognises the unique handling requirements of Crown Wave machines.

 These updates have been introduced to make ABA groupings simpler, clearer, and better aligned with modern equipment.
+It is essential for both operators and instructors to understand the new category structure and its implications for training and assessment.
+Understanding how behaviour occurs during training sessions and assessments helps instructors deliver more effective instruction.
+Adapting to these changes often involves changing behaviour to meet new standards and practices.
+Workplace transport ABA is recognized as the industry standard for accreditation and training, and ABA ensures high standards and compliance through its updated categories.
 For operators, it means training will now be streamlined, with fewer restrictions across categories.
 For instructors, it reduces complexity when delivering courses and assessments.

 At HL Training Services, we will ensure all our forklift instructor training, operator training, and course materials are fully aligned with the new ABA standards well ahead of January 2026.